 On the day before surgery, you'll need to carefully follow any instructions your child's surgeon's office gave you at her preoperative appointment.
 These directions will include information about anesthesia and any eating or drinking restrictions for your child.
-It will also tell you if your child should take any of his usual medications.
+It will also tell you if your child should take any of her usual medications.

 If you have any questions at all about your child's eating and drinking restrictions, call your child's doctor immediately.
 If your child doesn't properly follow the preparation steps, she may experience complications during the surgery, or the surgery may have to be postponed.

 Your child may drink clear liquids — only those listed here — until two hours before his scheduled arrival time: